 Metolazone works by inhibiting sodium transport across the epithelium of the renal tubules (mostly in the distal tubules), resulting in a decrease in sodium reabsorption and an increase in sodium, chloride, and water excretion.
 The shift in water and electrolytes results in hypovolemia, keeping the peripheral vascular resistance low and returning the cardiac output to normal.
-This production of diuresis resolves edema and contributes to the antihypertensive effects.
+This production of diuresis resolves edema and contributes to the antihypertensive effect.
 While metolazone is similar to thiazide diuretics in its mechanism of action, it does differ in its use in patients with impaired renal function.
 Thiazide diuretics decrease glomerular filtration rate (GFR) and are therefore less effective in patients with renal impairment.
 Because metolazone works primarily in the distal convoluted tubule, rather than the proximal convoluted tubule, it has little effect on GFR and can be used in patients with a reduced GFR.
-Moreover, dissimilar to loop diuretics, metolazone do not prompt renin secretion at the macula densa due to the stimulation of the renin-angiotensin-aldosterone system.
-Because of these actions, metolazone, even with no randomized trial recommended as decongestant therapy in the heart failure guidelines.
+Moreover, dissimilar to loop diuretics, metolazone does not prompt renin secretion at the macula densa due to the stimulation of the renin-angiotensin-aldosterone system.
+Because of these actions, metolazone, even with no randomized trials, is recommended as decongestant therapy in the heart failure guidelines.

 The patient may experience orthostatic hypotension, which can be worsened by other antihypertensive agents, alcohol, or narcotic medications.
-A weak association has been made between diuretic use and falls in the elderly, so caution should be used in patients 60 years old and older.
+A weak association has been made between diuretic use and falls in the elderly, so caution should be used in patients 60 years and older.
 Because metolazone exerts its main effect in the distal tubule of the nephron, a change in renal function can be expected and lead to occasional instances of acute kidney injury.
 The likelihood of these events has not been established, and metolazone may be the only option indicated with reduced renal function.

 Other rare adverse effects include agranulocytosis, photosensitization, aplastic anemia, Stevens-Johnson syndrome, and toxic epidermal necrolysis.

 To monitor the effectiveness of therapy in treating edema, the patient should show an increase in urine output and a decrease in total body weight.
-In the management of hypertension, a lowering in blood pressure should be seen within a few weeks of initiating therapy.
-Current guidelines for high blood pressure suggest assessing blood pressure monthly when starting or adjusting therapy and every 3 to 6 months for patients at goal.
+In the management of hypertension, a lowering in blood pressure should be seen within a few weeks of initiation of therapy.
+Current guidelines for high blood pressure treatment suggest assessing blood pressure monthly when starting or adjusting therapy and every 3 to 6 months for patients at goal.

 For diuretics in general, toxic doses are not well established.
 Chronic use is the most common cause of toxicity.
 Comorbid conditions or a lack of adequate fluid replacement during diuresis may contribute to acute toxicity.